Calvinbullock/new-life/README.md

 # Future Work

 * Item 1: Enemey movement
-* Item 2: damage and health, player and enemeys
+* Item 2: damage and health, player and enemies
 * Item 3: More levels